apache/streampipes-website/docs/06_extend-tutorial-data-sinks.md

   display a list of available fields from the connected input event, where users can select a subset.
 This is defined by defining a Mapping from the empty requirement.
 This will later on render a selection dialog in the pipeline editor.

-The ``onInvocation`` method is called when a pipeline containing the sink is started.
+The ``onPipelineStarted`` method is called when a pipeline containing the sink is started.
 Once a pipeline is started, we would like to extract user-defined parameters.
 In this example, we simply extract the fields selected by users that should be forwarded to the REST sink.
 Finally, we return a new configured event sink containing the parameters.